tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 Now take a look at functions arguments.
 Every single entry point takes as the last argument a message which triggered the execution of it (except for `reply` - I will explain it later).
-In addition to that, there are additional arguments provided by blockchain:
+In addition to that, there are additional arguments provided by the blockchain:

 * `Deps` or `DepsMut` object is the gateway to the world outside the smart contract context.
 It allows accessing the contract state, as well as querying other contracts, and also delivers an `Api` object with a couple of useful utility functions.
-  The difference is that `DepsMut` allows updating state, while `Deps` allows only to look at it.
+  The difference is that `DepsMut` allows updating state, while `Deps` only allows view operations.
 * `Env` object delivers information about the blockchain state at the moment of execution - its height, the timestamp of execution and information about the executing contract itself.